 In these environments, unless well managed, decision making can be replaced by escalation.
 There will always be problems, and learning to live with this, and accepting that the key skill required is managing this uncertainty, will leave managers more free to think and direct, rather than constant troubleshooting.

 Rod Farnan has been training and consulting with Global Integration almost since it’s inception.
-He has particular expertise on working within international/global organisations and can be contacted by email (rod at global-integration.com).
-Rod has notably worked with and within a number of healthcare and pharmaceutical organisations and has lived in both the UK and the USA – and is the only Scot on the Global Integration training and consultancy team.
+He has particular expertise on working within international/global organizations and can be contacted by email (rod at www.global-integration.com).
+Rod has notably worked with and within a number of healthcare and pharmaceutical organizations and has lived in both the UK and the USA – and is the only Scot on the Global Integration training and consultancy team.